A new study examines the effectiveness of a cannabis derivative in treating a rare but severe form of epilepsy.

 The evidence available seems to indicate that CBD can help to treat epilepsy in both children and adults with refractory epilepsy.

-Devinsky himself also led a previous open-label intervention in December 2015 to assess the effects of CBD on Dravet syndrome and other forms of treatment-resistant epilepsy.
+Devinsky himself also led a previous open-label in December 2015 to assess the effects of CBD on Dravet syndrome and other forms of treatment-resistant epilepsy.

 Although the results were promising then, both the researchers and the study participants’ families knew that they were administering and receiving the treatment, which may have influenced the results.